noobzsad/dapbot-cuy/README.md

 Done:)
 Happy Playing Bot:)

-If there is an error, please download node_modules first
+If an error, please download node_modules first, the link is below

 How to install node_modules